 Seating begins for guests one hour before each ceremony.
 Guests are asked to be in their seats 10 minutes before the ceremony begins to clear the aisles to prepare for the academic procession (graduates and faculty marching in).
 Seating will resume after the processional, national anthem and invocation (approximately 30 minutes).
 Late-arriving guests will be seated immediately following the invocation.

-- Order and try on your Regalia (cap & gown).
+- Watch for an e-mail in November to order your Regalia (cap & gown).

-- Complete the Gradate Participation form (on Qualtrics) and submit a photo in full Regalia.
+- Complete the Graduate Participation form (an e-mail with the link will be sent in December) and submit a photo in full Regalia.
 Photo specifications will be provided via e-mail and on the form.

-- Attend your college specific Commencement presentation (watch for an e-mail).
+- Attend your college specific Commencement presentation (watch for an invite).

 - Bring your Regalia (gown, tam/cap, hood & tassel) to the ceremony.
 Unfortunately, we do not have extra items.